microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 Then click on **Add** and fill the form with the following information:

-- In the `Cache instance` field, select the Azure Cache for Redis you deployed using the infrastructure as code
+- In the `Cache instance` field, select the Azure Managed Redis you deployed using the infrastructure as code
-- In the `Use from` field, set the region to `Default`, this will allow your Azure Cache for Redis to be used by all your APIM instances whatever their region.
+- In the `Use from` field, set the region to `Default`, this will allow your Azure Managed Redis to be used by all your APIM instances whatever their region.

 ![External cache form](./assets/apim-external-cache-form.png)

 Then, click the **Save** button.

-You should now see your Azure Cache for Redis in the list of external cache:
+You should now see your Azure Managed Redis in the list of external cache:

 ![External cache list](./assets/apim-external-cache-list.png)
 </details>

 ### Setup APIM Cache Policy globally

-In order to get your Azure Cache for Redis connected to your APIM, you need to configure it so that it can use it for caching.
+In order to get your Azure Managed Redis connected to your APIM, you need to configure it so that it can use it for caching.

 To do this, you will use caching policies.